abdullahimtiazyousafzai/abdullahimtiazyousafzai/README.md

 <hr>

-Hi, My Name is <strong>Muhammad Abdullah</strong>,
+### Hi, I'm Muhammad Abdullah!

-I am a student at one of Pakistan's leading Computer Science and Engineering University <strong> Ghulam Ishaq Khan Institute </strong> pursuing a bachelor's degree in Cyber Security.
-Proficient in C/C++, Python, and bash.
-I'm passionate about cybersecurity, development, and exploring different <strong> Operating Systems </strong> ie(Windows 10, Windows 11, and Linux).
-I use this platform to collaborate with like-minded individuals, share my learning materials for new skills, and showcase the projects I've developed.
+I'm currently pursuing a bachelor's degree in Cyber Security at Ghulam Ishaq Khan Institute, one of Pakistan's leading universities for Computer Science and Engineering.
+My skills include proficiency in C/C++, Python, and bash scripting.
+I have a keen interest in cybersecurity, app development, and exploring various operating systems like Windows 10, Windows 11, and Linux.
+I enjoy collaborating with like-minded individuals, sharing my learning resources, and showcasing my projects.

 <div align="center">